-Photo credit: Erik Zennström A photo of a group of 14 dancers crowded together onstage during a dance performance.
-The stage is dark and they are lit by pink, blue, and purple stage lights.
-There are standing dancers, dancers in their manual and power wheelchairs, and dancers on the floor and everyone is wearing casual clothing.
-As a group they use their bodies and arms to create a movement together, many of them with their arms straight up in the air or held at their sides and most of them looking up to the ceiling.
-It’s a dramatic moment full of energy that is being momentarily held by the group.
+A group of 14 dancers crowd together onstage during a performance, a dramatic energy fills the air.
+The stage is dark and lit behind them are pink, blue, and purple stage lights.
+There are standing dancers, dancers in their manual and power wheelchairs, and dancers on the floor.
+Everyone is wearing casual clothing, their bodies and arms create a movement together, many of them with their arms straight up in the air or held at their sides and most looking up to the ceiling.
+Poster design is titled "all bodies everywhere, an exhibition takeover of the Roundhouse celebrating 10 years of All Bodies Dance project, September 27 to December 31, 2025.
+Opening Reception and Dance Party on September 27 from 5 to 8pm and Celebratory Closing and Performance on December 6 from 3pm, at the Roundhouse, 181 Roundhouse Mews (Davie and Pacific)."
+Bold text is in all caps and lower case in red and white.
+QR code of event rests on the bottom right-hand corner of the page.
+Sponsored logos line the bottom left.

-All Bodies Dance Project (ABDP) is an inclusive dance company located on unceded Skwxwú7mesh (Squamish), Səl̓ílwətaɬ (Tsleil- Waututh), and xʷməθkwəy̓əm (Musqueam) territories (Vancouver, BC, Canada).
+All Bodies Dance Project (ABDP) is an inclusive dance company located on unceded Skwxwú7mesh (Squamish), SÉ™lÌ“ílwÉ™taɬ (Tsleil- Waututh), and xÊ·mÉ™θkwÉ™y̓əm (Musqueam) territories (Vancouver, BC, Canada).
 Our mission is to create opportunities for people of all abilities, genders, sizes, and backgrounds to practice, research, and create innovative, inclusive dance.

 In ABDP’s work, differences are regarded as creative strengths as we explore the choreographic possibilities of diverse ways of moving and perceiving.
 Our work blurs the boundaries between community-engaged and professional practice.
 We value the lived experience of movers both with and without disabilities and approach accessibility tools and practices from Disability Justice as sources of generative artistic possibility.
 Our practice aims to dismantle assumptions, biases, and default notions around contemporary dance, the theatre, and the dancing body.